prithviBytes/YelpCamp/README.md

 </ul>

 ## Database
-I have used MongoDB for stroing User Data, Campground info, etc.
+I have used MongoDB for storing User Data, Campground info, etc.

 ## Credits
 Credit of this project goes to <b>Colt Steele and his TAs</b>.